-The mission of Residence Life is to promote both academic and personal success through maintaining a safe, supportive, and diverse living-learning community.
+The Office of Residence Life at Reinhardt University fosters a vibrant living community dedicated to personalized attention that embraces diversity, promotes leadership, cultivates individual development, and enhances the educational experience of each resident.
 The Residence Life Staff is available to assist students on their endeavors through mentoring, personal attention, and strong leadership.
 Reinhardt University does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, age, sexual orientation, marital status, unfavorable discharge from the military, handicap or disability in its programs and activities.

 Please read this information carefully.
 All residents of Reinhardt University are responsible for its contents.
 The Residence Life Handbook is located and regularly updated online.